Brian-Pho/Textbook-Notes/content/posts/books/peak/index.md

 - Learning isn't a way of reaching one's potential but a way of developing it.
 We create our own potential.
 - The golden standard of practice is deliberate practice.
 - One of the key differences among different types of practice is the extent to which they harness the adaptability of the human brain and body.
+- Three defining features of expertise
+    - It must lead to performance that's consistently superior to that of others.
+    - It must produce concrete results.
+    - It must be replicable and measurable.

 ## Chapter 1: The Power of Purposeful Practice